Dahi (curd): Preparation

 Curd is made by bacterial fermentation of milk.
-In this process lactose in milk is converted into lactic acid by several probiotic microorganisms.
-The species involved in the fermentation depends on the temperature and humidity of the environment, and may include Lactococcus lactis, Streptococcus diacetylactis, Streptococcus cremoris, Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus.
+In this process, lactose in milk is converted into lactic acid by several probiotic microorganisms.
+The species involved in the fermentation depends on the temperature and humidity of the environment and may include Lactococcus lactis, Streptococcus diacetylactis, Streptococcus cremoris, Lactobacillus delbrueckii subsp. bulgaricus and Streptococcus thermophilus.

 Curd starter is sometimes made with dried red chillies (or their stems) in hot milk.
 Milk is boiled and then allowed to cool for a while.
-When lukewarm, dried chili peppers or their stems are added.
-The reason for this tradition is that dried chillies are rich in a type of lactobacilli, the bacteria that helps in fermentation of milk to form curd.
+When tepid, dried chili peppers or their stems are added.
+The reason for this tradition is that dried chillies are rich in a type of lactobacilli, the bacteria which help ferment milk to form curd.
 The bowl is then kept undisturbed in a warm place for 5 to 10 hours.

 After the starter is made, or saved from a previous batch of curd, milk is boiled and cooled.
-In a separate bowl curd is mixed with its whey, and then mixed together with the milk.
-It is then left to sit undisturbed for 5 to 10 hours.
+In a separate bowl, curd is mixed with its whey, and then mixed together with the milk.
+It is then left to sit undisturbed for 5 to 10 hours, until slightly sour, then refrigerated until consumption.

-For best results, add 3% skim milk powder.
-Premix 3% good curd in milk, then add to the rest.
-Keep at 40-45C, covered with cloth to avoid cooling.
-Put in fridge only when it's slightly sour.
-Avoid harmful bitter taste.
-Don't reuse bitter curd.

 This practice can also be applied for making curd from milk substitutes, such as soy milk.

 Types

 Buffalo curd

 Buffalo curd (මුදවාපු මී කිරි mudavāpu meekiri) is a traditional type of yogurt prepared from water buffalo milk.
 It is popular throughout the Indian subcontinent.
 Buffalo milk is traditionally considered better for making yogurt than cow milk due to its higher fat content making a thicker yogurt mass.
 Buffalo curd is usually packaged in clay pots.

 Buffalo curd is obtained by bacterial fermentation of buffalo milk.
-In this process lactose in buffalo milk is converted into lactic acid using several micro-organisms.
+In this process, lactose in buffalo milk is converted into lactic acid using several micro-organisms.
 The species involved in the fermentation are the same as above.

-Buffalo milk has a higher amounts of protein, fat, lactose, minerals and vitamins than cow's milk.
-Quality of the curd depends on the starter culture.
-Fermentation also develops the characteristic flavor and colour of the product.
+Buffalo milk has higher amounts of protein, fat, lactose, minerals and vitamins than cow's milk.
+The quality of the curd depends on the starter culture.
+Fermentation also develops the characteristic flavor and color of the product.

 Buffalo curd can be made in both traditional and industrial forms.
-Traditionally buffalo milk is filtered and boiled, the scum is removed and it is cooled to room temperature.
+Traditionally, buffalo milk is filtered and boiled, the scum is removed and it is cooled to room temperature.
 A few spoonfuls of a previous batch of curd are added and it is then mixed well and poured into clay pots.
 These are sealed by wrapping a piece of paper over the pot and allowing it to stand for 12 hours.